mretegan/crispy/package/README.rst

 **Using the Official Python**

-- There is an issue with the Python 3.7.9 being signed: https://github.com/pyinstaller/pyinstaller/issues/5062
+- There is an issue with the Python 3.7.9 being signed: https://github.com/pyinstaller/pyinstaller/issues/5062.
-- The app built segmentation faults on macOS 10.15, while on 10.10, the same as the built system, gives the following error (after removing the signature):
+- The built app segmentation faults on macOS 10.15, while on 10.10, the same as the build system, gives the following error (after removing the signature):

 .. code-block:: sh